 If you can, please support a local indie bookshop by ordering from them either in person or online!
 Some of my favourites include Booka Bookshop, The Big Green Bookshop, Sam Read Booksellers, Book-ish, Scarthin Books, and Berts Books.

-My thanks go to the publisher and to Isabelle Kenyon for providing an copy of the book and to Tara McAvoy for inviting me to take part in this blog tour in return for an honest and unbiased review.
+My thanks go to the publisher for providing an e-copy of the book and to Tara McAvoy for inviting me to take part in this blog tour in return for an honest and unbiased review.
 The tour continues until 13 June 2022 so do check out the other stops for more reviews and content!

 Reviews on The Shelf are free, honest, and unbiased and I don’t use affiliate links on my posts.
 However if you enjoy the blog please consider buying me a coffee on Ko-Fi!